First batch of Kailash Manasarovar Yatra flagged off, around 1500 pilgrims this year

 "This year 3,734 applications were received.
 After draw of lots, around 1500 were selected for the Yatra," the minister said.

-Pilgrims will reach Kailash Manasarovar via Lipulekh in eighteen RPT eighteen batches of 60 pilgrims each.
+Pilgrims will reach Kailash Manasarovar via Lipulekh in eight batches of 60 pilgrims each.
 Ten batches of 50 pilgrims each will reach there via Nathu La, he said.

 The duration of the Yatra via Lipulekh is 24 days for each batch including three days in Delhi for preparatory work.
 This route passes through important sites like Narayan Ashram and Patal Bhuvaneshwar among others